MichaelCurrin/docsify-js-tutorial/docs/README.md

 [![Made with Docsify latest](https://img.shields.io/npm/v/docsify?label=docsify&color=3271a8)](https://docsify.js.org/)

-Convert your **docs** folder into a pretty docs website - using a lightweight JS library called [DocsifyJS](https://docsify.js.org/) and some minimal set up instructions.
+Convert your **docs** folder into a pretty and modern docs website.
+Using a JavaScript library called [DocsifyJS](https://docsify.js.org/) and some minimal set up.
+Unlike other JavaScript-based frameworks, DocsifyJS needs just a few lines of JavaScript as configuration and the rest of your content is mostly Markdown and YAML.
+It is built on Vue, but you don't need to know anything about Vue to get the benefits.

 This project's site itself is also running on _DocsifyJS_. :tada:

 ?> _DocsifyJS_ is sometimes just called _Docsify_ in this guide.
 Also known as _Docsify.js_.